Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Conclusion

 \section{Conclusion}

-In this paper, we proposed PI-GNN, a simple but effective learning paradigm for helping the graph neural networks to generalize well under noisy supervision.
-Our key idea is to leverage the pairwise interactions between nodes to explicitly adjust the similarity of those node embeddings during training.
-In order to alleviate the negative effect of the collected sub-optimal PI labels, we further introduce a new uncertainty-aware training approach and re-weight the PI learning objective by its prediction confidence.
-We conducted extensive experiments to demonstrate that, our proposed PI-GNN can train GNNs robustly under extremely noisy supervision.
-In future, we can extend PI-GNN in different aspects, such as training under other weak supervisions~\cite{DBLP:conf/nips/KiryoNPS17} or investigating its theoretical guarantees in terms of the generalization performance with noisy supervision.
+In this paper, we proposed \model, a simple but effective learning paradigm for helping the GNN to generalize well with noisy supervision.
+Our key idea is to leverage the pairwise interactions between nodes to explicitly regularize the similarity of those node embeddings during training.
+In order to perform noise-robust node classification, we introduce a new learning framework to adaptively estimate and leverage the pairwise interactions for model regularization.
+We conducted extensive experiments to demonstrate that \model can train GNNs robustly under extremely noisy supervision, which serves as a crucial step towards the reliable deployment of GNNs in complex real-world applications.
+We hope our work inspires future research on noise-robust graph learning, such as proposing novel pairwise approaches from the algorithmic perspective and constructing real-world noisy graph datasets for a more comprehensive and practical empirical evaluation.